 Slugs are active all year, but they’re a particular problem in spring, when there’s plenty of young growth for them to eat.

-Tell-tale signs of slug damage are irregularly-shaped holes in leaves, stems, flowers, tubers and bulbs, and silvery slime trails.
+Tell-tale signs of slug damage include irregularly-shaped holes in leaves, stems, flowers, tubers and bulbs and potatoes, and silvery slime trails.

-Discover four more ways to stop slugs eating young plants, below.
+Discover six ways to stop slugs eating young plants, below.